StuPro-TOSCAna/TOSCAna/docs/draft/rest_api.md

 ### Submitting a Cloud Service Archive for transformation

-A single call containing a CSAR - archive and the target platform (for some platforms some credentials are also necessary, these will probably be supplied by user Input)
+A single call containing a CSAR and the target platform (for some platforms credentials might be necessary, these will probably be supplied by user input)
 ```
 POST transformation/{platform}
 ```